fewjative/FreeLoader/README.md

 Everything you need to know about customs themes:

-Currently, there are 4 themeable styles - White, WhiteLarge, Gray, and StatusBar which correspond to:
+Currently, there are 4 themeable styles - White, WhiteLarge, Gray, and StatusBar.
+The white style contains a white indicator, the white large style also contains a white indicator, the gray style contains a gray indicator(I found #939393 to be the color which matched the gray apple uses), and the status bar style contains a black indicator.

+If you ever themed the indicators in the past via Winterboard, you would know Apple names their images like such:

 UIActivityIndicatorViewStyleWhite

 UIActivityIndicatorViewStyleWhiteLarge